swzldev/DDLCDesktop/README.md

 <p>If you're confused you can use the visual diagram below:</p>
 <img width="1668" height="801" alt="image" src="https://github.com/user-attachments/assets/82ba9a7e-7535-418e-9642-593cc6c8c1c2" />

-<h3>Font</h3>
+<h3>Font (OPTIONAL)</h3>
-<p>I couldn't get custom font loading to work properly so unfortunately you will need to download the font onto your system for it to work.
-Again, it is not provided here for copyright reasons but you can download it for free <a href="https://www.1001fonts.com/aller-font.html">here</a>.</p>
+<p>By default Just Monika attempts to use 3 fonts, "Aller" -> "Segoe UI" -> "Arial".
+If you want it to use the original DDLC font (Aller), you will need to install it onto your system.
+Again, it is not provided with the binaries for copyright reasons, but you can download it for free <a href="https://www.1001fonts.com/aller-font.html">here</a>.<p>

 <h3>Config.json & API Key</h3>
 <p>Next to JustMonika.exe there is a file called config.json.
 Open this file in a text editor and you will see the following:</p>